r45k1/Po-cznie-do-bazy-i-wczytywanie-danych/README.md

-# Connect datebase locked password
+# Database connection with password protection
 Script added record on mySQL